 - Transactions defined by the Jakarta Transactions specification should be started and completed in the thread in which the service method is called.
 Additional threads that are created for any purpose should not attempt to start transactions defined by the Jakarta Transactions specification. - Transactional resources may be acquired and released by a thread other than the service method thread, but should not be shared between threads. - Transactional resource objects (for example, JDBC Connection objects) should not be stored in static fields.
 Such objects can only be associated with one transaction at a time.
-Storing them in static fields would make it easy to erroneously share them between threads in different transactions. - Web components implementing SingleThreadModel may store top-level transactional resource objects in class instance fields.
-A top-level object is one acquired directly from a container managed connection factory object (for example, a JDBC Connection acquired from a JDBC ConnectionFactory ), as opposed to other objects acquired from these top-level objects (for example, a JDBC Statement acquired from a JDBC Connection ).
-The web container ensures that requests to a SingleThreadModel servlet are serialized and thus only one thread and one transaction will be able to use the object at a time, and that the top-level object will be enlisted in any new transaction started by the component.
+Storing them in static fields would make it easy to erroneously share them between threads in different transactions. - In web components, transactional resource objects, as well as Jakarta Persistence EntityManager objects, should not be stored in class instance fields, and should be acquired and released within the same invocation of the service method.

-- In web components not implementing SingleThreadModel, transactional resource objects, as well as Jakarta Persistence EntityManager objects, should not be stored in class instance fields, and should be acquired and released within the same invocation of the service method. - Web components that are called by other web components (using the forward or include methods) should not store transactional resource objects in class instance fields. - Enterprise beans may be invoked from any thread used by a web component.
+- Web components that are called by other web components (using the forward or include methods) should not store transactional resource objects in class instance fields. - Enterprise beans may be invoked from any thread used by a web component.
 Transaction context propagation requirements are described above and in the Jakarta Enterprise Beans specification.